 The concept developer and festival director, Martha Elias / AcademiA Copenhagen, renders her ideas about the festival:

 “Since childhood, guitar tunes have permeated my musical perception.
 This is because I was raised with the sound of both classical Spanish guitar, and folklore music played on the guitar.
 In addition – on one hand – the guitar is also the first musical instrument with which I recall having become acquainted, while – on the other hand – reading and writing poetry has always been a way of seeking insight.
-Over the past decades, I have been involved within the areas of linguistics and professional languages – i.e. language training, translations, interpretation, subtitles – where I have most often focused on an inter-disciplinary approach.
-Since 2015, in parallel with my linguistic work, I have been part of art project collaborations, all of these having versatile and experimental content.
-It has been a long journey from when, in 2013, I got the first idea to present a festival of poetry and classical music based on a inter-disciplinary approach which simultaneously strikes the trans-aesthetic as the axis, and in which multilingualism is an inherent part of the concept development.
+Over the past decades, I have been involved within the areas of linguistics and professional languages – i.e. language training, translations, interpretation, subtitles – where I have most often focused on an trans-disciplinary approach.
+Since 2015, in parallel with my activities as a linguist, I have taken part of art project collaborations, all of these within the scope of versatility and experimental content.
+It has been a long journey since 2013, when I got the first idea to present a festival of poetry and classical music based on a trans-aesthetic approach which simultaneously encounters trans-disciplinarity and multilingualism as an inherent part of the concept development.

-These three elements – inter-disciplinarity, multilingualism and trans-aesthetics – by combination provide a range of new possibilities for art expressions, yet these elements can also serve as tools – through layer-on-layer ‘weaving’ – to create a coherent texture that enhances the senses’ experience of art.
-An experience that renders value and unfolds, on its own right, in the meeting with the audience.
-Moreover, I read professional books, but especially literature – also write own poetry texts or art reviews – to the sound of classical music.
-Therefore, it only makes sense to carry on this path and share with others this experience of profound connection with classical music, and at the same time also my relationship with poetry by fostering a platform on which the two art forms interact with one another and with the audience.
+These three elements – trans-disciplinarity, multilingualism and trans-aesthetics – by combination – provide a range of new possibilities for art expressions, yet these elements can also serve as tools – through layer-on-layer ‘weaving’ – to create a coherent texture that enhances the senses’ experience of art.
+An experience that renders an added value and unfolds, on its own right, in the meeting with the audience.
+Moreover, I read professional books, but especially literature – also write own poetry texts and/or art reviews – to the sound of classical music.
+Therefore, it only makes sense to me to carry on this path, and share with others this experience of profound connection with classical music, yet at the same time also my relationship with poetry by fostering a platform on which the two – or more – art forms interact with one another and with the audience concurrently.

-This is, just as well, an experiment on whether some kind of transmission between the two genre milieux may result in the creation of a new merged artistic expression, as well as the emersion of a new audience, where all parties participate equally in the dialogue, which is used as a communication tool in connection with this festival.
+This is, just as well, an experiment on whether some kind of transmission between the two genre milieux may result in the creation of a new merged artistic expression, as well as the emersion of a new audience, where each party engages – on the same terms – in the dialogue which is then used as a communication tool in connection with this festival.
 Ultimately, this project is the culmination of a dream.
-The purpose then, is to strengthen, support and safeguard the role of the arts as a crucial element for a joint reflection on society matters. “
+The purpose thus, is to strengthen, support and safeguard the role of the arts as a crucial element for a joint reflection on society matters.”